zrpnr/deprecated_libraries/README.md

-# deprecated_libraries_example
+# Deprecated Libraries
-Demonstrates deprecated libraries for Drupal 8
+Demonstrates use of Contrib replacements for deprecated Core Asset Libraries.